benwhicks/oxley_guides/Canvas_guide.md

 | 2019 Semester 1 | 2019S1 | Semester 1 courses | Jan to Jun |
 | 2019 Semester 2 | 2019S2 | Semester 2 courses | Jul to Dec |

+Any non-academic courses will fit into the _2019 K-10_ term, or either of the Semester terms, depending on what works best.
+Individual courses can have their run dates changed in their internal settings and this will overide any global setting.

 ## Courses

 The course codes from Edval / Edumate must be adjusted before performing a SIS upload.
 Course codes should be prepended with the year / term ID.
 For example _12MAT.O_ should become *2019_12MAT.O*.
 If this is not done the SIS ID for the course will conflict with previous years and you will get a whole bunch of errors with enrolments that are hard to understand.